mbasa/pgGeocoder/benchmark/README.md

 ### Benchmarkong Geocoding Rate

-To get the time it takes to geocode the entire table, set the `\timing` pgsql timing feature to on amd then geocode the table using SQL's `update` command.
+To get the time it takes to geocode the entire table, set the `\timing` psql timing feature to on amd then geocode the table using SQL's `update` command.

 ```sql
 \timing on